Mentoring: your questions answered

 We look forward to continuing to provide the high standard of service members have come to expect from us when we reopen applications.

-If you have any questions about the Scheme or any applications you might have already made, please contact Sarah Bracken, our mentoring manager, who will be happy to help.
+If you have any questions about the Scheme or any applications you might have already made, please contact Lally Wentworth, our mentoring manager, who will be happy to help.

 How does mentoring work?

 Our mentoring scheme is a personal matching service.
 Applicants fill out an online form with information on their job role, career experience and what they’re looking to get out of the scheme so CharityComms can make an appropriate match.
 We approach possible mentors from our network of comms professionals that we think could work well.

 How can I assess if the relationship will work?

 Once we have made a match between mentee and mentor, an introductory email is sent so you can arrange your first meeting.
 The first meeting is an opportunity for you to get a feel for whether or not the relationship is going to work.
 It’s important to attend feeling prepared, clear about your objectives and ready for an open discussion.

 When we introduce you to a mentor, we provide you both with a mentoring guidelines document, with points to cover in your first meeting, advice and suggestions on how to structure your mentoring relationship going forward.
 We also have a resource pack for mentees which explains how to prepare for an approach your mentoring relationship.